 It was way back decided that I would go there.
 But when I had no idea.
 The name Golden Temple Amritsar was introduced to me back in childhood via school textbooks.
 And I visited Punjab for the second time; the first time I visited was back in 2015 when I visited Ludhiana.
 Golden Temple Amritsar needs no introduction; it is well famous not only in India but also outside as well.
 I have been to gurudwara several times, in New Delhi, in Panipat.
 Golden Temple is both a religious and tourist attraction located in Amritsar, Punjab.
 So, I packed my bags and left for my first trip of 2019, the journey to Golden Temple Amritsar.

-My schedule in past couple of months was very hectic due to construction at home and I couldn’t get enough time to travel.
-I wanted to visit HP for year end but I ended up being in Jaipur.
+My schedule in the past couple of months was very hectic due to construction at home and I couldn’t get enough time to travel.
+I wanted to visit HP for year-end but I ended up being in Jaipur.
 I got little relaxation from my home and decided to do a journey to Golden Temple Amritsar.

 Golden Temple Amritsar – An overview